glorindel/cookieClicker/README.md

-# Cookie Clicker Web Worker
+# The BEST Cookie Clicker Web Worker

 This is a JavaScript for online game Cookie Clicker.
 It will click cookie automatically for you, even if your tab is not active.